 - Butt-Monkey: Without even appearing on-screen, the fact his brother blew up his pod by mistake trying to kill Santa put him in this position.

-- Early-Bird Cameo: He is mentioned in Plan to Eradicate Christmas.
-During his youth, Vegeta loved to try to kill Santa on his porch to celebrate Christmas, but accidentantly blew up Tarble's pod, although they Never Found the Body.
+- Early-Bird Cameo: He is mentioned in Plan to Eradicate Christmas, chronologically well before his canon appearance in Dragon Ball: Yo!
+Son Goku and His Friends Return!!.
+During his youth, Vegeta loved to try to kill Santa on his porch to celebrate Christmas, but accidentally blew up Tarble's pod, although they Never Found the Body.

-- The Ghost: Has yet to make an on-screen appereance.
+- The Ghost: Has yet to make an on-screen appearance.

 - Never Found the Body: Vegeta blew up his pod when he was a kid, and states they never found his corpse.